-Upper and lower limb reduction defects occur when a part of or the entire arm (upper limb) or leg (lower limb) of a fetus fails to form completely during pregnancy.
-The defect is referred to as a “limb reduction” because a limb is reduced from its normal size or is missing.
+Upper and lower limb reduction disorders occur when a part of or the entire arm (upper limb) or leg (lower limb) of a fetus fails to form completely during pregnancy.
+The disorder is referred to as a “limb reduction” because a limb is reduced from its normal size or is missing.
 Read more about Upper and Lower Limb Reduction Defects.

 In order to further refine the data being displayed, some advanced options are available at the state level.
 Users can filter results by:

 The low frequency of individual congenital or inherited disorders means that most county level measures are suppressed due to counts of 5 or less.